 1. Proverbs isn’t talking about hitting children

-The Hebrew word is na’ar—and some anti-smacking advocates will try to claim that it refers only to youths around the ages of 14—24.
+The Hebrew word for “child” in Proverbs 23:13 is na’ar—and some anti-smacking advocates will try to claim that it refers only to youths around the ages of 14–24.
 This is flatly false.
 It is used of unweaned children in Exodus 2:6 and 1 Samuel 1:22, for example.
 In Isaiah 7:16 and 8:4 it refers to a child who is too young to choose good from evil, or speak his parents’ names.
-And in 2 Samuel 2:16 it refers to a child who most commentators take to be an infant.
-All this to say, the word na’ar, rather like our English word child, can refer to a baby, or to a young man, or to anything in between.
+The word na’ar, rather like our English word child, can refer to a baby, or to a young man, or to anything in between.

 2. We shouldn’t listen to what Solomon said, given how his children turned out